davidlamt/personal-blog/content/post/software-development/23-javascript-object-mutability.md

 There is a caveat to this, however.
 This method is **shallow**, meaning that only the first level of properties are frozen.

 If a property contains another object, that inner object is not frozen.
-If you wish for all properties to be immutable, you will need to perform a **deep** freeze.
+If you wish for all nested objects to be immutable, you will need to perform a **deep** freeze.

 There is an example of a deep freeze implementation on the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze" target="_blank" rel="nofollow">MDN Web Docs</a>.